We promise that you will be blown away by our outstanding resources and voting platform.... book a 20-minute tour now and see for yourself! Book Now

 .

-To see more detailed definitions of each protected characteristic and how it can impact a student's experience in education, use the drop down options below:
+To get a more detailed understanding of each protected characteristic and how it can impact a student's experience in education, see below.

 Discrimination based on age is unlawful, and everyone should be treated equitably, regardless of age.